Getting Here

 RideShares - Uber/Lyft

-Rideshare services are available at all cruise terminals.
+Rideshare services are available at all cruise terminals, however pickups require a short shuttle ride to a designated area.
 Pricing is subject to change and for the most up-to-date information on rideshare pricing, Uber and Lyft each offer a price estimator.

 Taxi Service